 \subsection{Lattice norms}

 In this section, $K$ is non-Archimedean, with associated real-valued valuation $v_K=-\log|\cdot|$.
-The valuation ring $K^\circ$ is a \emph{Pr\"ufer domain}, \ie every finitely generated ideal of $K^\circ$ is principal.
-This implies that a $K^\circ$-module $M$ is flat if and only if it is torsion-free.
+As for any valuation ring, $K^\circ$ has the property that every finitely generated ideal is principal, which implies that a $K^\circ$-module $M$ is flat if and only if it is torsion-free.
 If $M$ is further finitely generated, then it is free (since $K^\circ$ is local).

-\begin{defi} A \emph{lattice}\footnote{In the densely valued case, the present notion of lattice is more restrictive than the one used in \cite[\S 1.3.3]{CM}.} of $V$ is a finite $K^\circ$-submodule $\cV$ of $V$ such that $\cV\otimes_{K^\circ}K=V$ \end{defi} A lattice is thus of the form $\cV=\sum_i K^\circ e_i$ with $(e_i)$ a basis of $V$, and $\GL(V)$ therefore acts transitively on the set of lattices.
+\begin{defi} A \emph{lattice}\footnote{In the densely valued case, the present notion of lattice is more restrictive than the one used in~\cite[\S 1.3.3]{CM}.} of $V$ is a finite $K^\circ$-submodule $\cV$ of $V$ such that $\cV\otimes_{K^\circ}K=V$ \end{defi} Any lattice of $V$ is thus of the form $\cV=\sum_i K^\circ e_i$ with $(e_i)$ a basis of $V$.
 A lattice $\cV$ determines a \emph{lattice norm} $\n_\cV$ on $V$, by setting